Legislative violence: Knesset

+Local legislatures

-Also, fights broke out in the Givatayim City Hall in 2003 and 2010.
+Fights broke out in the Givatayim City Hall in 2003 and 2010.

 Italy

+On 29 September 1919, during the debate about the annexation of Fiume opposed by Prime Minister Francesco Saverio Nitti, the Italian parliament was dissolved after Foreign Minister Tommaso Tittoni withdrew and fights erupted in the Chamber of Deputies.

+During the inaugural session of the XXVI legislature on 13 June 1921, communist deputy Francesco Misiano was attacked inside the Palazzo Montecitorio, the seat of the Chamber of Deputies, by about thirty newly elected fascist deputies led by Silvio Gai and Giuseppe Bottai, beaten and forced to leave Parliament.
+In early December Misiano was again assaulted by fascist deputies in parliament and had to be protected by his communist colleagues.
+The fascists called in other deputies to walk out if the chamber when Misiano entered it, and many non-fascists did so.

 A brawl broke out in the Italian Parliament in 2010 over an issue of funding for new youth social centres.

+Another brawl broke out in the Chamber of Deputies during a vote on proposals to strengthen regional autonomy in 2024.

 Japan

-17 September 2015

-A brawl broke out in the National Diet on 17 September after the House of Councillors approved legislation for the controversial security bills that would allow the country to send Japan Self-Defense Forces troops to fight abroad for the first time since World War II.
-Members of the Democratic Party of Japan opposition tried to grab the microphone and stop Masahisa Sato, acting chairman of the upper house special committee, from carrying out the vote in parliament.
+A brawl broke out in the National Diet on 17 September 2015 after the House of Councillors approved legislation for the controversial security bills that would allow the country to send Japan Self-Defense Forces troops to fight abroad for the first time since World War II.
+Members of the opposition Democratic Party of Japan tried to grab the microphone and stop Masahisa Sato, acting chairman of the upper house special committee, from carrying out the vote.

 Jordan

 There has been violence during sessions of parliament, including one instance where a member was removed from the building after he fired an AK-47 from the hall at a fellow MP.

 Kenya

-Lawmakers came to blows in the parliament chamber over a proposed security bill in 2014, while police arrested protesters outside the building.
+Lawmakers came to blows in the parliament chamber over a proposed security bill in 2014 while police arrested protesters outside the building.

 Wajir East lawmaker Rashid Kassim Amin assaulted Wajir Women Representative Fatuma Gedi.